NeuroTechX/bci-workshop/INSTRUCTIONS.md

 In the first case, you can see that the first movements (blinking, etc.) strongly disturb the EEG signal.
 We call these **artifacts**.
 Some artifacts are so huge that they can completely obscure the actual EEG signal coming from your brain.
 We typically divide artifacts according to their source: *physiological artifacts* (caused by the electrical activity of the heart, muscles, movement of the eyes, etc.), and *motion artifacts* (caused by a relative displacement of the sensor and the skin).

 In the second case, you can see that different mental activities (e.g. imagining eating or talking) are not easily recognizable in the EEG signals.
 First, this is because mental activity is distributed across the brain: for example, sensorimotor processing occurs on top of the brain, in the central cortex, while speech-related functions occurs at the sides of the brain, in the temporal cortex.
-Therefore, the 4 sensors on the Muse are not necessarily on the right "spot" to capture the relevant EEG signals.
+Therefore, the 4 sensors on the Muse are not necessarily on the right "spot" to capture those EEG signals.
 Second, the EEG signals are very, very, very noisy.
 Indeed, the electrical signals that we pick up on the scalp are smeared by the skull, muscles and skin.
 As you saw, eye balling the signals is often not enough to analyze brain activity.
-(That is why we need to extract features!)
+(That is why we need to extract descriptive characteristics from the signals: what we call features!)

 #### Visualizing your EEG features

-Since the raw EEG signals are not easy to read, we will extract some features that will hopefully be more insightful.
+Since the raw EEG signals are not easy to read, we will extract **features** that will hopefully be more insightful.
+Features are simply a different representation, or an individual measurable property, of the EEG signal.
+Good features give clearer information about a phenomenon being observed.

 The most often used features to describe EEG are frequency band powers.

 1. Open the script ```bci_workshop_tools.py```.
 2. Locate the function ```compute_feature_vector()``` (line 87).